jbx-protocol/juice-721-delegate/README.md

 ## Content

-This repo is organised as follow:
+This repo is organized as follows:

-- contracts/Allocator: contains an IJBSplitsAllocator implementation template (Allocator.sol) as well as existing implementions, in contracts/Allocator/examples:
+- contracts/Allocator: contains an IJBSplitsAllocator implementation template (Allocator.sol) as well as existing implementations, in contracts/Allocator/examples:
-  -- SunsetAllocator.sol: an allocator providing custom sunsets (a timestamp after which a reccuring payment is not made anymore) to each beneficiaries of a group of splits
+  -- SunsetAllocator.sol: an allocator providing custom sunsets (a timestamp after which a recurring payment is not made anymore) to each beneficiaries of a group of splits

 - contracts/DatasourceDelegate: contains an IJBFundingCycleDataSource, IJBPayDelegate and IJBRedemptionDelegate implementation templates (DataSourceDelegate.sol) as well as existing implementions, in contracts/Allocator/examples:
   -- NFT directory: a datasource minting a NFT for every contribution and a redemption delegate preventing redemption for non-NFT holder ("closed-loop treasury")
-  -- payment routing/: A datasource-delegate following the best possible route between minting and token buy on secondary market, in order to maximise the amount of token received by the contributor.
+  -- payment routing/: A datasource-delegate following the best possible route between minting and token buy on secondary market, in order to maximize the amount of token received by the contributor.

 - contracts/Terminal: contains an IJBPaymentTerminal and IJBRedemptionTerminal implementation template.

 ## Tests

 Test for every extension are provided in contracts/test.
 Those test are using a complete Juicebox contracts deployment (provided in helpers/TestBaseWorkflow) without requiring a forked network.

 # Deploy & verify